 The right credit card

 The device is cleaned and inspected and has a brand new battery and shell.
 It ships free and comes in a new box with all of the normal accessories.
 You get a one-year warranty and the option to purchase AppleCare.
-Another advantage to buying refurbished is that you can get a specific older model you might want that Apple no longer offers new.
+Another advantage of buying refurbished is getting a specific older model you might want that Apple no longer offers new.

 You can get up to 15% off retail prices on a nice selection of Apple products.
 While they're refurbished, they feel new and come with Apple's warranty.

 Some of us prefer to buy our Apple products directly from Apple.
 So, we hope this guide has given you plenty of avenues for saving money at the Apple Store, both at brick-and-mortar locations and online.
 Of course, if you're willing to shop elsewhere, you can certainly save money buying Apple products at Amazon, Best Buy, Target, and more.
 At iMore, we strive to keep you on top of all the latest and greatest deals on Apple products and popular accessories as soon as they come up anywhere.

 You won't find big SALE! signs at Apple Stores for sure, but if you have the know-how, you can certainly save some money on some new Apple products.
 And honestly, one of the best places to get Apple gear is directly from Apple itself.